Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Decal.md

 After you enable Decal Layers, you can then use them to decouple Meshes from certain Decal Projector in your Scene.
 To do this:

 1. Click on a Decal Projector in the Hierarchy or the Scene view to view it in the Inspector.
-2. Use the **Decal Layer Mask** property drop-down to select which Decal Layers this Light affects.
+2. Use the **Decal Layer** property drop-down to select which Decal Layers this Light affects.
 4. Click on a Mesh Renderer or Terrain in the Hierarchy or the Scene view to view it in the Inspector.
 5. Use the **Rendering Layer Mask** drop-down (See [MeshRenderer](https://docs.unity3d.com/Manual/class-MeshRenderer.html) for GameObjects or [OtherSettings](https://docs.unity3d.com/Manual/terrain-OtherSettings.html) for Terrain) to select which Decal Layers affect this Mesh Renderer or Terrain.
 When you enable Decal Layers, a Decal only affects a Mesh Renderer or Terrain if they both use a matching Decal Layer.

 ## Renaming Decal Layers

 By default, in the UI for Decals Projector, Mesh Renderers or Terrain, Decal Layers are named **Decal Layer 1-7**.
 To more easily differentiate between them, you can give each Decal Layer a specific name.
-To do this, open the [Default Settings Windows](Default-Settings-Window.md), and go to **Decal Layers Name**.
+To do this, open the [Default Settings Windows](Default-Settings-Window.md), and go to **Decal Layer Names**.
 Here you can set the name of each Decal Layer individually.

+## Enable/Disable Decal and Performance

+Enabling Decal Layers require increase memory, have a GPU performance cost and generate more Shader Variant (so increase build time).

+A Decal Shader or a Master Node Decal have a **Receive Decals** property allowing to disable Decal on those Material independently of the Decal Layers system.
+Disabling Decal with the Decal Layer system via **Rendering Layer Mask** of Mesh Renderer or Terrain don't save any performance.
+To save performance it is required to disable **Receive Decals** on the Material.

+Implementation detail: Decal require to render depth in a Depth Prepass to apply on Opaque Material causing an extra CPU cost.
+Only Material with **Receive Decals** enable will render in the Depth Prepass unless there is a force of a full Depth Prepass.
+If Decal is disable with Decal Layers system, it will still render in the Depth Prepass.
+Only the **Receive Decals** from Material allow to save performance.

+## Migration of data previous to Unity 2020.2

+Before Unity 2020.2 the default value when creating a Mesh Renderer or Terrain of **Rendering Layer Mask** don't include any of the Decal Layer flags.
+Consequence, when enabling Decal Layers with those data they default to not receive any Decals.
+Later version have **Decal Layer Default** enable by default.